 Last month the Council of the European Union published its progress report on the first draft of the ePrivacy Regulation (the “Draft Regulation”).
-The Draft Regulation was issued by the EC in January of this year and focuses on the … Continue reading
+The Draft Regulation was issued by the EC in January of this year and focuses on the processing of personal data and protection of privacy in electronic communications.
+Continue reading

-On 12 July 2016 the European Commission adopted an “adequacy decision” allowing for the transatlantic transfer of personal data from the EU to the US in accordance with the framework and principles of the EU-US Privacy Shield (the “Privacy Shield”). … Continue reading
+On 12 July 2016 the European Commission adopted an “adequacy decision” allowing for the transatlantic transfer of personal data from the EU to the US in accordance with the framework and principles of the EU-US Privacy Shield (the “Privacy Shield”).
+This new framework was established following the previous transfer mechanism, the US Safe Harbour, being found invalid by the ECJ in October 2015.
+Continue reading

 On 3 July 2017 the Information Commissioner’s Office (“ICO“) determined that the Royal Free NHS Foundation Trust (the “Trust“) had breached the Data Protection Act 1998 (the “Act”) when it provided patient details to Google’s DeepMind.

 The Trust provided personal data of approximately 1.6 million patients to Google’s Deep Mind as part of clinical safety tests of a new application ‘Streams’.
 The application is designed to provide an alert, diagnosis and detection system for acute kidney injury.
 However an ICO investigation found several issues with the way in which the personal data was handled, including that patients were not adequately informed of how their data would be used (i.e. as part of the clinical safety tests).
 These shortcomings amounted to non-compliance with at least four of the eight data protection principles under the Act.
 Continue reading

 The Investigatory Powers Act 2016 (the “Act“) received Royal Assent on 29 November 2016.
 Dubbed the “Snoopers’ Charter” it has been heavily criticised by various commentators, including the advocacy group Liberty.